lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     so, we are going to replicate a building block containing 3 Si and 6 O atoms.

+..  container:: justify

     Create two folders side by side, and name them respectively *Potential/* and *SilicaBlock/*.

+..  container:: justify

     An initial data file for the SiO atoms can be downloaded by clicking |download_SiO.data|.
     Save it in *SilicaBlock/*.
 This data file contains the coordinates of the 9 atoms, their masses, and their charges.
-The fine can be directly read by LAMMPS using the *read_file* command.
+The *.data* file can be directly read by LAMMPS using the *read_data* command.
 Let us replicate these atoms using LAMMPS, and apply an annealing procedure to obtain a block of amorphous silica.

 .. admonition:: About annealing procedure
-    :class: dropdown
+    :class: info

     The annealing procedure consists of adjusting the system temperature in successive steps.
     Here, a large initial temperature is chosen to ensure the melting of the SiO2 structure.